narendrakharol037/E---Commerce-Customer-Churn/README.md

 10. Customer Name: Name of the customer.
 11. Gender: Gender of the customer.
 12. Churn: Whether the customer has churned or not (Yes/No).

+### KPIs

+1. Churn Rate: Churn Rate is a critical metric that measures the percentage of customers who stop using a company's products or services during a specific time period.

+churn rate = (Total Number of Customers at the Start of the Period / Number of Customers Churned during a Period)*100 ​

+2. Customer Lifetime Value: CLV is a key metric that estimates the total revenue a business can reasonably expect from a single customer account throughout the entire relationship with that customer.

+  CLV = Average Purchase Value * Average Purchase Frequency * Customer Lifespan

+3. Return Rate: Number of products returned by the customer.

+   Return rate = total no. of products return / total quantity

+4. Average Purchase Frequency: The average number of times a customer makes a purchase over a specific period.

+   APF = Total Number of Unique Customers / Total Number of Purchases

+#### Dashboard 1
+​